-Submission of three copies of Thesis ready for binding, The Thesis MUST be turned in within 30 days of the defense.
+The final approved Thesis MUST be turned in within 30 days of the defense.

 Each candidate is required to pass a general oral examination covering the major field and the thesis.
 This shall begin with a formal presentation with appropriate slides and shall be at least 20 minutes in length for the M.S. candidate.
 The examination is conducted by the Thesis Advisory Committee, with its Chairperson presiding.